Loading Stack -

 0 images remaining

 The sellar mass extending along infundibulum to hypothalamus is an unusual configuration for a macroadenoma.
-Given the history of breast carcinoma, metastasis must be the major diagnostic consideration.
+Given the history of breast carcinoma, pituitary metastasis is favoured.

 Lymphocytic hypophysitis, histiocytosis and granulomatous hypophysitis are less likely possibilities given the clinical context.